latsouckfaye/faye-paul.github.io/_portfolio/portfolio.md

 ## Spatial data analysis and visualization

-I have developed convenience functions to create, visualize and compare maps.
+I have developed convenience functions to create, visualize and compare geomorphological maps.
 The example below compare two maps (labelled grid cells) with different resolutions.
 The smaller one is disaggregated to match the greater one and grid cells are compared according to their labels.
 A match ratio is then calculated.
 ![Screenshot Spatial data visualization](https://github.com/latsouckfaye/faye-paul.github.io/blob/master/images/Mapmorph.png?raw=true){: .align-center width="500px"}